What is a will?

 Is a trust better than a will?

 It depends on your particular situation.
 Trusts have been stereotypically tied to wealthy lifestyles.
 But this isn’t the case.
 There’s no need for you to come from a wealthy background in order to set up a trust.
-Wills and trusts both contain instructions for management and distribution of property, and they both work equally well.
+Wills and trusts both contain instructions for the management and distribution of property, and they both work equally well.
 In addition, clients who do a will or trust will also have “advance directives” prepared.
 These documents consist of a durable power of attorney form, living will, and health care surrogate form.

 To schedule the creation your will and the appointing of a personal representative,